Evolutionary graph theory derived from eco-evolutionary dynamics: Application I: Deriving evolutionary graph theory dynamics from a network birth and death process

 NBD forms a basis for the susceptible-infected-susceptible (SIS) epidemic model \citep{harris1974} and its various extensions.
-The SIS model captures the ecological dynamics of an infection as it spreads between hosts.
-A host can be infected (I) or susceptible (S) and is represented by a node in a network.
-Infection can only spread from an infected to a susceptible.
-Becoming infected is therefore proportional to the number of infected neighbours, whereas infected individuals recover and become susceptible independent of their neighbours.
-SIS dynamics generally consider a single pathogen type, but multi-species SIS-type dynamics are obtained from NBD as follows.
-Each site is a host, with a vacant site representing S and an occupied site representing I. The presence of individual $i$ on a site indicates having infection $U_i$, i.e.~the trait of individual $i$.
-The death rate in equation \eqref{eqDeathRate} represents recovery from infection and is given by \begin{linenomath*} \end{linenomath*} where we have set $\gamma_{u,v}=0$ for all $u,v\in \set{U}$ since the recovery process in SIS dynamics is independent of other infections a host may have.
-That is, recovery from infection $U_i$ happens with rate $\delta_{U_i}$.
-The birth rate in equation \eqref{eqBirthRate} represents spread of infection and is given by \begin{linenomath*} \end{linenomath*} where we have set $s=0$ to restrict the spread of infection to S (vacant sites) only.
-Infection $U_i$ spreads with rate $\beta_{U_i}$ and is weighted by $W_{X_i,n}$ to capture the effect of the network.
-Constructing the SIS model using NBD allows us to consider extensions that have eco-evolutionary dynamics.
-A straightforward extension is the competing contact process \citep{durrett2009}.
-This uses SIS dynamics to study inter-host competition where two different infections are competing to occupy hosts.
-Other extensions such as Beutel et al.~\cite{beutel2012} allow hosts to carry more than one infection.
-Here, there is intra-host competition where infections compete within a host.
-In our setting, this can be achieved when $s>0$.
+In the SIS model, a host can be infected (I) or susceptible (S) and is represented by a node in a network.
+Infection can only spread from I to S, and is therefore proportional to the number of I neighbours.
+Whereas I recovers (becoming S) independent of its neighbours.
+A generalisation of the SIS model that has multiple infected types is obtained from NBD as follows.
+A host is represented by a site, which is S when vacant and I when occupied.
+The presence of $I_i$ on a site indicates having infection $U_i$, i.e.~the phenotypic traits.
+The spread of infection is represented by the birth rate in Equation \eqref{eqBirthRate}, where we set $s=0$ to restrict spread to S (vacant sites) only.
+Thus, infection $U_i$ spreads with rate $\beta_{U_i}$ with weighting $W_{X_i,n}$ to capture the network effect.
+Recovery from infection is represented by the death rate in Equation \eqref{eqDeathRate}, where $\gamma$ does not come in play as infection only spreads to vacant sites.
+Thus, $\delta_{U_i}$ is the recovery rate from infection $U_i$.
+When there are two infected types, we obtain the competing contact process \citep{durrett2009}, a model of inter-host competition between two infected types that spread using SIS dynamics.
+On the other hand, we obtain Beutel et al.'s~\cite{beutel2012} model when hosts can carry multiple infections (setting $s>0$), which means there is intra-host competition.
 Therefore, NBD allows us to consider a combination of inter and intra-host competition between infections.